Skip to Main text

 Metabolic syndrome countermeasures

 The Health Insurance Association conducts lifestyle-related disease screenings for insured personnel aged 35 and older.
-Some sites conduct InBody measurement sessions and interviews with young overweight employees to improve awareness and encourage behavioral changes.
+Some sites conduct InBody measurement sessions and interviews with overweight employees to improve awareness and encourage behavioral changes.

 InBody measurement session